 At the beginning of the strike in February, members of the BSM reserved Manning Hall as a general meeting place for the strikers and their supporters.
 Black students and workers transformed Manning Hall into a space of respite from the picket lines and security from the police and other antagonistic groups.
 It served until its forced closing as a social counter-space for the protestors, which would “counter the hegemony of racist and other oppressive ideologies and practices of the institution and its members.”20 In the front lobby of the building, the foodworkers’ organized a “soul food cafeteria,” serving fried chicken and french fries to the boycotters of the dining halls in exchange for contributions to the strike.

-“By running the cafeteria,” said Ashley Davis, “they made enough money that we were able to pay every worker $35 a week,” which made up about half of the foodworkers’ lost weekly wages.21 The BSM also created a donation fund that served as an additional source of income for the striking workers, along with the contributions from the soul food cafeteria.22
+“By running the cafeteria,” said Ashley Davis, “they made enough money that we were able to pay every worker $35 a week,” which made up about half of the foodworkers’ lost weekly wages.21 The BSM also created a donation fund that served as an additional source of income for the striking workers.22

 Because of the BSM’s involvement in the strike, University officials and other public administrators were more concerned, following the closing of Lenoir Hall, about student disruptions and demonstrations than the grievances of their employees.
 At nearby Duke University in Durham, fifty Black students had taken over the administration building in early February, and efforts led by state police to oust the students led to a melee of tear gas and police violence against the students.
 When North Carolina Governor Bob Scott intervened in the Chapel Hill strike on March 6th by calling for the deployment of the National Guard to Durham (in case they were needed to quell any violence that might erupt in Chapel Hill), he and other University officials were likely considering the events at Duke and the potential need to subdue any demonstrations of direct action led by Black students.24 To ostensibly keep order on the campus and to reopen Lenoir Hall for breakfast, five squads of state Highway Patrolmen, ordered in by Scott and dressed in riot gear, lined the north and south entrances to Lenoir Hall, while picketing continued.
 This dramatic escalation of police presence fragmented the University community, inciting division between students, faculty, and staff as they sided either with the protestors or with the University’s administration.25